dimi309/small3d/README.md

 - Android (OpenGL ES 2.0)
 - iOS (OpenGL ES 2.0)

-*On FreeBSD it is likely that the sound does not work.
-I have only tested it on VirtualBox, not linking to alsa like in Linux, but not replacing alsa with something else either.
-I do not know if Portaudio can produce sound under these conditions.*

 This library is extremely backwards compatible.
 It can run on iOS 9.3 and Android 4.2.